ameee287791/AttendMate-Frontend/README.md

 I edited the Schema to test things in the front end.
 The new schema is called schema-used-for-frontend.
+You might have to rename it back to schema.sql and move it in the correct folder for this to work.

 # Getting Started with Create React App